sigp/anchor/README.md

 ## Documentation

-The [SSV Book](https://ssv-book.sigmaprime.io) contains information for users and developers.
+The [Anchor Book](https://anchor-book.sigmaprime.io) contains information for users and developers.
 Instructions for how to compile/build and run this client are all contained in this book.

 ## Branches

-SSV maintains two permanent branches:
+Anchor maintains two permanent branches:

 - [`stable`][stable]: Always points to the latest stable release.
   - This is ideal for most users.